Support for LAist comes from

 Topline:

-Officials are investigating potential pipe bombs in Torrance after a former student at Switzer Learning Center allegedly stabbed three staff members and indicated to authorities he placed two bombs in the area, according to police.
+Officials found incendiary devices in Torrance after a former student at Switzer Learning Center allegedly stabbed staff members and indicated to authorities he placed a pair of bombs in the area, according to police.

 Support for LAist comes from

-The backstory: Two of the staff members were being treated for non-life threatening injuries at Harbor General Hospital, while the third was treated on the scene.
+The backstory: The two staff members were being treated for non-life threatening injuries.

-What's next: The investigation is ongoing.
+What's next: The former student is in custody while the investigation continues.
 Anyone with information about the stabbings or bomb threat is asked to call the Torrance Police Department at (310) 328-3456.

 At LAist, we believe in journalism without censorship and the right of a free press to speak truth to those in power.
 Our hard-hitting watchdog reporting on local government, climate, and the ongoing housing and homelessness crisis is trustworthy, independent and freely accessible to everyone thanks to the support of readers like you.